sfloyd5/introduction-to-computer-science/lab_04.md

 # Lab 0.4 - Getting to Know You
 In this lab, you will explore SNAP and create a simple "self-portrait" program to introduce yourself to your instructors and classmates.

+---
+Content
+Programming language constructs to support input/output, logic, decision structure, and loops The SNAP programming language provides you with a wide variety of programming “blocks” that can be assembled together to create some very cool programs.
+These blocks allow the computer programmer (you!) to perform some important programming tasks such as:
+•	Receive input from a user
+•	Output information to a user
+•	Perform math calculations or compare things
+•	Make decisions based on data or input from the user
+•	Loop your programming code so that sections can be repeated a given number of times.
+---

 ## Part 1 - Exploring SNAP
 1. Open [SNAP](http://snap.berkeley.edu/snapsource/snap.html) on your computer and spend a few minutes looking around, trying things out, and seeing what the language can do.
 Don't worry about understanding everything completely-- we'll go through things in a lot more detail soon.
 Just try to get a sense of some of the basic capabilities.